wolberlab/dynophores/docs/installing.rst

     conda activate dynophores

-3. Run ``dynophores -h`` to test that it works.
+3. Run ``dynoviz -h`` to test that it works.

-4. [WIP 🚧] Run ``dynophores start .`` to set up a new workspace.
-This step is not fully functional yet.
-Please refer to "Install from the latest development snapshot" for manual steps.
+4. Run ``dynoviz create --dyno path/to/dyno/folder --pdb path/to/pdb/file --dcd path/to/dcd/file
+--workspace path/to/workspace/folder`` to explore your dynophore data in a new notebook.

+5. Run ``dynoviz open path/to/your/dyno/notebook`` if you already have set up your dynophore notebook (i.e. if you want to revisit a notebook created in step 4).
+Note: This command is equivalent to ``jupyter lab path/to/your/dyno/notebook``.

 Install from the latest development snapshot
 --------------------------------------------

-If you have already created a *conda environment* and it has been activated  (see above), the next step is downloading a copy of the current state of the `GitHub repository <https://github.com/dominiquesydow/dynophores>`_.
+If you have already created a *conda environment* and it has been activated  (see above steps 1+2), the next step is downloading a copy of the current state of the `GitHub repository <https://github.com/dominiquesydow/dynophores>`_.

 1. Download a zipfile of the repository using `this link <https://github.com/dominiquesydow/dynophores/archive/master.zip>`_.
 2. Unzip to your location of choice.
-3. Navigate to ``path/to/your/location/dynophores-master/docs``.
+3. Navigate to ``path/to/your/location/``.
-4. Start Jupyter Lab.
-5. Double click on the lesson you want to start.
+4. Run ``pip install dynophores``.
+5. Start your dynophore notebook as described above in steps 3-5.

 ..
 Unix instructions